phlamenco/comake/README.md

 ### COMAKE detail

-Since COMAKE is new , many projects don't use it as a build tool, then if a dependency that specified in your COMAKE file does't have a COMAKE file, what will happend?
+Since COMAKE is new , many projects don't use it as a build tool, then if a dependency that specified in your COMAKE file does't have a COMAKE, what will happend?

-By design, when a dependency is downloaded, comake trys to find it's COMAKE file.
-If the file is found, comake parses it, else comake will download a corresponding COMAKE file according to it's uri from a website.
+By design, when a dependency is downloaded, comake trys to find it's COMAKE.
+If the file is found, comake parses it, otherwise comake will download a corresponding COMAKE file according to it's uri from a website.
 The website address is [http://beautifuldocument.com:8080/](http://beautifuldocument.com:8080/).
-The website is just a temporary way to retrieve other people's COMAKE file that belongs to one specific git project which COMAKE file is not provided by default.
-So comake is a system that is promoted by sharing and opening.
+It is just a temporary way to retrieve other people's COMAKE file that belongs to one specific git project which COMAKE file is not provided by default.

+Comake is a system that is promoted by sharing and opening.

 What about dependency conflict?
 This problem is solved by an engineering approach other than an academic approach.
-If we have a dependency tree as follows:
+For instance, following is a dependency tree:
 ```
   L1                    A
   L2                  /   \